tigerfarm/tigtaskrouterworker/README.md

 ### Configure your Twilio phone number to use the Studio flow.

-In the Console, buy a phone number. https://www.twilio.com/console/phone-numbers/search
+In the Twilio Console, buy a phone number, if you don't already have one: https://www.twilio.com/console/phone-numbers/search

 In the phone number’s configuration page,
 - Set Voice & Fax, A Call Comes In, to: Studio Flow / Writers IVR

-Test, by calling your IVR Twilio phone number.
+Test, by using your mobile phone to call your IVR Twilio phone number.
 - You will hear your Say welcome message.
 - You will be put into the TaskRouter queue and hear the wait music.
 - Disconnect/hangup the call.
 Your IVR is successfully tested.